LuisMSuarez/OpenAIReviewSummarizer/README.md

 ## Highlights

-Scalable and durable summarization of arbitrary review sets.
+Durable summarization of arbitrary review sets.
 Configurable summary length and level of detail.
 Exposes a simple API for programmatic use.
 Minimal setup — monorepo runs locally, in Docker, or deployed to cloud platforms.